ahmedaref-1/ArefOS/ArefRTOS V1.0/README.md

   vii.i.
 If the current number of tasks is less than the maximum number of tasks, then the function updates the scheduler table and sets the task state to suspended.
   vii.ii.
 If the current number of tasks is equal to the maximum number of tasks, then the function returns an error code indicating that the maximum number of tasks
         has been exceeded.
-  08. The ArefRTOS_voidCreateTask function returns an error code if any of the steps fail.
+  viii.
+The ArefRTOS_voidCreateTask function returns an error code if any of the steps fail.